nmakes/ds/README.md

 	list.getData(2); // returns 15
 	list[1]; // returns 516

-###Getting pointers pointing to elements (nodes):
+###Getting pointers to nodes:

-There is also a feature to get the pointer to the node at a position:
+The actual nodes of the list wrap two items, the 'data' element and the 'next' pointer.
+This library supports getting the pointer to the node, so that changes can be made directly to these items.

 	list.getNode(2);
 	// returns a pointer to the node with the integer 15